nikoloz-pachuashvili/learn-node-mongo-the-hard-way/tic3.rst

       }
     }

-The player that received the game invitation decides to decline a game invitation.
-Since the invitation contains the inviting users session id we can locate the connection associated with this session id and if it's present issue the decline as an error to that users ``SocketIO`` socket.
-The reason takes us back to the previous exercise.
-Remember how an ``API`` method in the frontend registers a callback with an event waiting for a return message from ``SocketIO`` with that particular event.
+The premise for this method is that the player that received the game invitation decides to decline the invitation.
+Since the invitation contains the inviting users session id we can locate the connection associated with this session id and if it's present, issue the decline as an error to that users ``SocketIO`` socket.

+Remember how an ``API`` method in the frontend registers a callback with an event waiting for a return message from ``SocketIO`` containing that event.
 In the ``invite_gamer`` handler we did not actually issue a message with the event ``invite_gamer``.
 This left the calling method on the frontend waiting for a message with the ``invite_gamer`` event.
 We now notify the original inviter that the game invitation was declined.
+This usage of events lets us decouple the server processing from the frontend as we only need to notify the frontend by sending events when we are done.
+This let's us orchestrate interactions between multiple browsers.

 The accept_game Handler
 -----------------------

 The last method that is part of the invite game cycle is the ``accept_game`` method.
-Let's look at the code.
+This method lets a player accept an invitation to play a game.
+Let's take a look at the code.

 .. code-block:: javascript
     :linenos: